patr-cloud/eve-rs/README.md

 In the above example we have used  `DefaultContext`  as the  `Context` .
 This means that express-port gives the freedom to implement the `Context` in your own way.
 For the sake of simplicity we have used  `DefaultContext`.

 Same goes with `DefaultMiddleware`.
 Here we have used a default implementation.
 Feel free to implement your own.

+## Credits

+This project is heavily inspired by [Thruster](https://github.com/thruster-rs/Thruster).
+This framework is very similar to Thruster, save for a few small design decisions.
+While this framework is currently in use in production at our company, if you're looking for something that's a little more mature, you should definitely pick Thruster.

+Huge thanks to [@trezm](https://github.com/trezm) for helping me out through the development of this.